mrc-ide/grout/README.md

 Run tests with coverage using `npm run coverage`

 Manual testing can be done by viewing [test.html](test.html) in the browser.
-Here you can choose to view any available dataset on either a local grout server, or deplayed to mrcdata.
+Here you can choose to view any available dataset on either a local grout server, or deployed to mrcdata.

 # Lint